John Layfield: Early career (1992–1996)

-World Wrestling Federation / World Wrestling Entertainment
+World Wrestling Federation / Entertainment / WWE (1995–present)

 Early years (1995–1997)

 In December 1995, Layfield (as "John Hawk") debuted in the World Wrestling Federation, losing to Savio Vega in a dark match.
-He made his televised debut on the January 27, 1996, episode of WWF Superstars as "Justin 'Hawk' Bradshaw", defeating Bob Holly in his debut match.
+He made his televised debut on the January 27, 1996, episode of WWF Superstars as "Justin 'Hawk' Bradshaw," defeating Bob Holly.
 His initial gimmick was that of a rough and tumble Texas cowboy (similar in terms of appearance and character to Stan Hansen), with Uncle Zebakiah as his manager.
 After victories, he branded his opponents with the symbol "JB" in ink, rather than being seared into the flesh.
 Bradshaw remained undefeated for three months until a loss to The Undertaker via disqualification on the April 1 episode of Raw.
-He lost a Caribbean Strap Match to Savio Vega on the September 22, 1996 PPV In Your House 10: Mind Games.
+He lost a Caribbean Strap Match to Savio Vega on the September 22, 1996, PPV In Your House 10: Mind Games.
 The character fizzled out by the end of the year, perhaps remembered only for a feud with Savio Vega and a match with Fatu which he won in eight seconds.
 Following a handicap match loss to Jesse James on December 9, Bradshaw attacked Zebekiah, who accidentally cost them the match.
 Afterwards, Bradshaw would work in house shows until February 1997.

 The New Blackjacks (1997–1998)

-In February 1997, Layfield paired up with his storyline cousin Barry Windham to form The New Blackjacks, complete with the traditional "Blackjack" handlebar mustaches and short, dyed jet-black hair.
-He cut off his long hair.
+In February 1997, Layfield paired up with his storyline cousin Barry Windham to form The New Blackjacks, Layfield cut off his long hair and completed with the traditional "Blackjack" handlebar mustaches and short, dyed black hair.
+They competed in a four-way tag team match at WrestleMania 13, which was won by The Headbangers.
+They then feuded with The Godwinns.
 In late 1997 Bradshaw traveled to the United States Wrestling Association (USWA) where he competed as a singles wrestler (without Windham).
-During his time in the USWA he helped his former manager in the WWF, Dutch Mantel (known in the WWF as Uncle Zebekiah) defeat Jerry Lawler for the USWA Unified World Heavyweight Championship.
+During his time in the USWA he helped his former manager in the WWF, Dutch Mantel (also known in the WWF as Uncle Zebekiah) defeat Jerry Lawler for the USWA Unified World Heavyweight Championship.